Education, English

 Kimmelman, Michael, and Josh Haner.
 “In the Waterlogged Netherlands, Climate Change Is Considered Neither a Hypothetical nor a Drag on the Economy.
 Instead, It’s an Opportunity.”
 New York Times, 15 June 2017, https://www.nytimes.com/interactive/2017/06/15/world/europe/climate-change-rotterdam.html.

-This article, “In the waterlogged Netherland…” by Kimmelman and Haner addresses the problem of raised water levels in Rotterdam.
+This article, “In the waterlogged Netherland…” by Kimmelman and Haner, addresses the problem of raised water levels in Rotterdam.
 However, they have turned the problem into an opportunity for the population.
-The high tech engineers have focused on creating opportunities for the people as well as channeling the water underground so that it damages the society the least.
-The article shows the problem of raised water level is real but the causalities and damages can be minimized by acknowledging the issue and making policies to change it.
-It is relevant is relevant as the assignment is also about the rising levels of seas in the US.
+The high-tech engineers have focused on creating opportunities for the people as well as channeling the water underground so that it damages society the least.
+The article shows that the problem of raised water levels is real, but the causalities and damages can be minimized by acknowledging the issue and making policies to change it.
+It is relevant as the assignment is also about the rising levels of seas in the US.
 Therefore, the article was relevant and was freely available online to meet the assignment requirements.
-Secondly, the article is credible as it is taken from a credible news agency the New York Times and it meets the requirements of the assignments.
+Secondly, the article is credible as it was taken from a credible news agency, the New York Times, and meets the assignment’s requirements.

 Park, Jonathan T. “Climate Change and Capitalism.”
 Consilience, no. 14, 2015, pp. 189–206.

-The article discusses that the capitalism is the problem in the climate change as companies focus on consumption, and productions and the consumption are enhanced due to an advertisement to gain benefits for businesses.
-It is a relevant article as it highlights the restraining factors in policy-making to address the climate change.
-The article highlights the debate that the corporates and business people do not want to have environment-friendly policies, as it will negatively affect their companies.
-It is a journal article with proper referencing
+The article discusses that capitalism is the problem in climate change as companies focus on consumption, and production and consumption are enhanced due to advertisements to gain benefits for businesses.
+It is a relevant article as it highlights the restraining factors in policy-making to address climate change.
+The article highlights the debate that corporations and business people do not want to have environment-friendly policies, as it will negatively affect their companies.
+It is a journal article with proper referencing.

 Swope, Christopher.
 “Rising Seas: Are the Cities Prepared for Growing Threat?”
 CQ Researcher, vol. 28, no. 7, Feb.
 2018, http://library.cqpress.com/cqresearcher/document.php?id=cqresrre2018021600&type=hitlist&num=2.

-Christopher Swope’s article discusses the global climate change focusing on the United States.
-The article discusses problems, policies, and benefits of the climate change.
+Christopher Swope’s article discusses global climate change, focusing on the United States.
+The article discusses the problems, policies, and benefits of climate change.
 It examines the current policies as well as the earlier policies in the US regarding climate change.
-It is relevant as it discusses the sea rising in details.
-It was published CQ Research and covers the requirements of current events in the United States.
+It is relevant as it discusses the sea rising in detail.
+It was published by CQ Research and covers the requirements of current events in the United States.
 It is credible as it is a research paper citing various sources extensively throughout the paper.

 “The Netherlands Remembers the Devastating Floods of 1953.”
 DutchNews.Nl, 1 Feb.
 2018, http://www.dutchnews.nl/news/archives/2018/02/the-netherlands-remembers-the-devastating-floods-of-1953/.

-The article from Dutch Newspaper is essential for the paper because it comes from the references of CQ research paper and provides evidence for the causalities caused by floods.
-It is relevant because it helped as an evidence from other places where rising water was a problem validating the claims from the US to push for new policymaking.
-Moreover, it is freely available online article given in the reference section, which meets the requirements of the assignment.
+The article from Dutch Newspaper is essential for the paper because it comes from the references of the CQ research paper and provides evidence for the causalities caused by floods.
+It is relevant because it helped as evidence from other places where rising water was a problem, validating the claims from the US to push for new policymaking.
+Moreover, it is a freely available online article given in the reference section, which meets the requirements of the assignment.

 Urry, John.
 “Climate Change and Society.”
 Why the Social Sciences Matter, 2015, pp. 45–59, http://dlib.scu.ac.ir/bitstream/Ebook/32786/2/9781137269911.pdf#page=56.

-The article defines climate change and its impacts on the society drawing on global warming.
+The article defines climate change and its impacts on society, drawing on global warming.
 It identifies the problem with the science of climate change and discusses the politics of climate change.
 It highlights the problems and debates.
-It is relevant to the topic as the assignment is also about the climate change and its impact in the form of rising sea levels.
-It is a chapter from a book so it is credible to use for the assignment.
+It is relevant to the topic as the assignment is also about climate change and its impact in the form of rising sea levels.
+It is a chapter from a book, so it is credible to use for the assignment.

 SEARCH